Baked Chicken Enchilada Recipe

 Questions you might have about Smothered Enchiladas:

 Can you freeze enchiladas?
 You sure can!
 Package them in an airtight container and freeze for up to 3-4 months.
+If they are in a deep freezer, they can last 6-7 months.

 Are chicken enchiladas spicy?
 They can be!
 If you make your own enchilada sauce you can make them as spicy or mild as you like.
+The store bought brands usually have a label to tell you how spicy they are.

 Are chicken enchiladas low carb or keto friendly?
 Tortillas, whether they are corn tortillas or flour tortillas, are not low carb or keto friendly.